+What is the difference between shower tile resurfacing, tile refinishing and tile removal?
 Bathroom remodeling is a big job.
 There are a lot of things to consider.
 And if you have a tile floor or shower tile, at some point during the remodeling process, you will have to make a decision about what to do about it.
 If your bathroom remodel matches your current tile, you may not need to do anything to update the tile floor or shower tile.
 But if your shower tile is old, broken or just plain ugly, you have several options.
-You can resurface shower tile, replace it, or refinish it.
+You can replace your tile, refinish it or you may want to consider shower tile resurfacing.
 All three options come with there own distinct advantages and their own distinct drawbacks.
 Let’s take a look.

 We have already discussed how to update tile floor without removing it in another blog.
 The same concept applies to shower tile and wall tile.
 Resurfacing shower tile involves overlaying the old shower tile with a micro-cement, also called a micro-topping.
 The cementitious overlay adheres to the tile at the molecular level, ensuring long lasting durability.
 The advantages of covering shower tile include reduced cost.
 By cutting out the entire process of wall and shower tile removal, resurfacing shower tile is significantly cheaper than replacing the tile.
 The shower tile resurfacing material used by Semco also comes in a variety of stylish and waterproof colors, polishes and finishes that you can match to your bathroom remodeling palette.

 Refinishing Shower Tile